troshgad/Receipt-Processor/README.md

 ## Build image for Docker:

-- Go to project directory that was cloned previously
+- Navigate with the terminal to the project directory that was cloned previously
-- Run command to build image
+- Once there run this command to build image

 ```
   docker build -t docker-gs-ping:multistage -f Dockerfile.multistage .